workingDog/CesiumScala/README.md

 ## Compiling, packaging and publishing

-To compile and generate a jar file from the source code:
+To compile and generate a javascript file from the source code:

-    sbt package
+    sbt fullOptJS

-The jar file (cesiumscala_sjs0.6_2.11-1.3-SNAPSHOT.jar) will be in the "./target/scala-2.11" directory.
+The javascript file (cesiumscala-opt.js) will be in the "./target/scala-2.11" directory.

 To publish **cesiumscala** to your local (Ivy) repository, simply type: